PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 ```
 ***

-## Homework Assignment #2 (20 points)
+## Homework Assignment #1 & 2 (40 points)
 **For this assignment you will have until 11:59PM on Monday, January 23rd to submit.
 Late assignments will not be accepted.**

 ### Directions for Students:
-Open a new Microsoft Word Document and submit a screenshot of steps 1-3 in the order described on your terminal using your VACC account.
-The first four lines of your document should contain the following:
+Open a new Microsoft Word Document, the first four lines of your document should contain the following:
 + Your name
 + MMG232
 + Today's date
-+ Homework Assignment #2
++ Homework Assignment # 1 & 2

+### Task 1:
+* On Terminal, open the manual page for the `cp` command.
+Skim through the information.

+1)  What does the -u option stand for and what does it do?
+2)  Which option would you use to explain what is being done (i.e. verbose)?

+* Quit the `man` buffer page and come back to your command prompt.

+> **Tip** - Shell commands can get extremely complicated.
+No one can possibly learn all of these arguments, of course.
+So you will probably find yourself referring to the manual page frequently.

+> **Tip** - If the manual page within the Terminal is hard to read , the manual exists online too.
+For example, here is the linux manual page for `cp`. https://man7.org/linux/man-pages/man1/cp.1.html In addition to the arguments, you can also find good examples online; ***Google is your friend.***

+### Task 2:
+* Use the `-l` option for the `ls` command to display more information for each item in the `unix_lesson` folder.

+3) Submit a screenshot of your terminal screen and underneath describe what additional information is provided that you didn't see with the bare `ls` command.

+**For #4-6, submit a screenshot of your terminal screen.
+Be sure to clear your terminal screen using <button>control</button> + L before proceeding**

-1. Create a new folder in `unix_lesson` called `selected_fastq`
+4) Create a new folder in `unix_lesson` called `selected_fastq`
-2. Copy over the Irrel_kd_2.subset.fq and Mov10_oe_2.subset.fq from `raw_fastq` to the `~/unix_lesson/selected_fastq` folder
+5) Copy over the Irrel_kd_2.subset.fq and Mov10_oe_2.subset.fq from `raw_fastq` to the `selected_fastq` folder
-3. Rename the `selected_fastq` folder and call it `exercise1`
+6) Rename the `selected_fastq` folder and call it `exercise1`
 ***

 ## Citation